 - The Veteran died on or after October 9, 1996, while a patient at a VA-approved state nursing home.

 - The veteran was entitled to received VA pension or compensation at the time of death, but instead received full military retirement or disability pay.

 Health Care Coverage for a Veteran’s Surviving Spouse

-According to the VA, surviving spouses and children must meet the following requirements to qualify:
+According to the VA, surviving spouses and dependent children must meet the following requirements to qualify for health care benefits: